ericatsydney/ericatsydney.github.io/_posts/2016-07-21-refactoring-again.markdown

----
+..*-
 layout: post
 title:  "Refactoring AGAIN"
 date:   2016-07-21 9:05:52 +1000
 categories: Programming
----
+..*-

 To a programmer, refactoring should never end.

-In the real-life project, the endless refactoring is impossible.
-But we could do it in our mind, read the old coding created by you, think any better solution or new way to implement.
+In a real-life project, we cannot afford the endless refactoring.
+But we could do it in mind, have the chance to read some old coding created by yourself and rethink.
+Any other solution?
+Any better way to implement?

-Like setting up my `.vimrc`, that's a happy project will last forever. because I reckon it will help me better the work flow and make me more productive, and further more I can learn the new exciting stuff.
+Just like setting up my `.vimrc`, that is a happy project probably lasting forever.
+Because I reckon it will help me better the work-flow and then make me more productive, and further more I could learn some cool stuff from that.

-I have make a post about [refactoring](http://ericatsydney.github.io/programming/2016/05/23/refactoring.html).
-And in this post, I would like to make notes about some general rule or more idea in JS aspect.
+I have made a post about drupal [refactoring](http://ericatsydney.github.io/programming/2016/05/23/refactoring.html) in my daily life.

+And here I would like to make some notes about the general rules and ideas in JS aspect.

 Some general principle
 ======================